neondatabase/website/content/docs/import/import-from-csv.md

     \copy customer FROM '/path/to/customer.csv' DELIMITER ',' CSV HEADER
     ```

-    For more information about the `\copy` option, refer to the [psql documentation](https://www.postgresql.org/docs/current/app-psql.html).
+    For more information about the `\copy` option, refer to the [psql reference](https://www.postgresql.org/docs/current/app-psql.html), in the _PostgreSQL Documentation_.